nkondakov/log_server/Readme.md

 SECRET_KEY=thisisaverysecretkey

 And run it with:
-docker-compose up --env-file .env up -d
+docker-compose --env-file .env up -d

 Default ports are: 8002 for service and 5433 for database<br>
 For client log configuration you can check examples folder